Bang Energy Drink – Price, Effects, Diets and More

 Each 16 fl.oz can of Bang energy drink contains:

-- 300mg caffeine (putting Bang high up on the list of energy drinks with the highest caffeine)
+- 300mg caffeine (putting Bang high up on the list of the strongest energy drinks)

 - 0 calories